-The CORE-AT electronic medical record (EMR) system is a web-based injury surveillance and EMR system for use by athletic trainers.
-The CORE-AT EMR was designed and developed by athletic trainers in partnership with Essentialtalk, an international technology communication company.
+CORE-AT is a web-based electronic medical record (EMR) and injury surveillance system for use by athletic trainers.
+The CORE-AT EMR was designed and developed by athletic trainers, and is managed in partnership with RippleGroup, an international technology communication company.

 Health information obtained using the CORE-AT system are not stored locally on computers.
-Instead, data is uploaded in real-time and transmitted to secure, redundant servers.
+Instead, data are uploaded in real-time and transmitted to secure, redundant servers.

 If you are interested in seeing the CORE-AT EMR in action, request a guest account for trial access to the system.